Comet (retailer): Administration and closure

 On 1 November 2012, Comet announced it was filing for administration, and entered administration the following day.
 Deloitte were appointed to act as administrators for the chain.
 A spokesman said: "The board is urgently working with its advisers to seek a solution to secure a viable future for the company."
 This followed a period of "increasing pressure" from suppliers who insisted the retailer pay in advance for stock before the Christmas trading period.

 After the announcement, the Comet website became unavailable to visitors until 3 November 2012, when a liquidation sale promotion was published.
 The new website gave details of store locations, but the e-commerce system was no longer available.
 On 8 November 2012, at 09:00, Comet stores started their final liquidation stock sale.
 Also, as of 8 November, Comet was accepting again all of its own gift cards excluding corporate customers.

 On 17 November 2012, administrators appointed for Comet announced that at least 41 out of the retailer's 236 stores would be closed, if they failed to sign any potential buyer to take them over by end of the month.
 The announcement immediately triggered closing sales in 27 of the outlets and 14 others were awaiting closing sales.
 Up to 500 Comet employees were not reported to be directly affected in the 27 stores with closing sales.
 The closures continued over the next month, until there were no stores remaining open by the end of December 2012.

 In June 2014, former staff, represented by the Union of Shop, Distributive and Allied Workers and the United Road Transport Union, won an Employment Tribunal case that they had not been consulted properly about redundancy by Comet and the administrators, Deloitte.
 This enabled about 7,000 former staff to apply for redundancy financial assistance.
 Accounting records suggested that the owners, including OpCapita and Elliott Advisors, recovered about £117 million from Comet, and administration fees were more than £10 million.

 Three administrators from Deloitte were referred to the accountancy regulator by the Insolvency Service over the failure to consult properly about redundancy, which led to government costs of about £26 million for redundancy payments.

-Successor
+Comet.co.uk (2020–present)

-The UK Computer Group bought the rights to the Comet brand and the website from the liquidators Deloitte in December 2019.
-In July 2020, they promised a relaunch on social media.
-In August 2020 the Comet website was relaunched as a trading name of Misco Technologies.
-All former Comet stores remain closed and there are no known plans to reopen any physical locations.
+In December 2019, The UK Computer Group (later Misco Technologies) bought the rights to the Comet intellectual property and website from Deloitte.
+In July 2020, they announced a relaunch on social media, and in August 2020, Comet.co.uk was re-launched.

+In May 2025 the online marketplace OnBuy acquired the Comet brand from Misco Technologies.
+OnBuy announced that Comet was to be relaunched as a UK electronics marketplace, following a £10m investment, in late 2025.